-South Korea floods: Tunnel horror strikes fear of monsoon
+South Korea floods: Tunnel horror brings home climate fears

 Much of what he owns now litters his garden including broken bookcases and electrical appliances.
 Two soldiers are breaking them down into pieces so they can dispose of them using a wheelbarrow.

 Mr Song jumps up.
 "Hey!
-Don't throw away the metal, I'm going to sell the metal, throw away the rest", he shouts at them.
+Don't throw away the metal, I'm going to sell the metal, throw away the rest," he shouts at them.

 The rice and bean farmer's home was flooded after Saturday's torrential rain overwhelmed the dam that normally protects his rural village in North Chungcheong province, in South Korea.